Art game: Overview

-A definition of the art game was first proposed by Professor Tiffany Holmes (School of the Art Institute of Chicago) in her 2003 paper for the Melbourne DAC Conference, "Arcade Classics Span Art?
+A definition of the art game was first proposed by Tiffany Holmes in her 2003 paper for the Melbourne DAC Conference, "Arcade Classics Span Art?
 Current Trends in the Art Game Genre".
 Holmes defined the art game as "an interactive work, usually humorous, by a visual artist that does one or more of the following: challenges cultural stereotypes, offers meaningful social or historical critique, or tells a story in a novel manner."
 The paper stated that an art game must contain at least two of the following: "[1] a defined way to win or experience success in a mental challenge, [2] passage through a series of levels (that may or may not be hierarchical), [3] a central character or icon that represents the player."
 This definition was narrowed by Rebecca Cannon in an October 2003 paper where she highlighted the competitive, goal-oriented nature of the genre in defining art games as "compris[ing] an entire, (to some degree) playable game...
 Art games are always interactive—and that interactivity is based on the needs of competing [...]
 Art games explore the game format primarily as a new mode for structuring narrative, cultural critique."
 In a 2015 article, Colombian video game theorist Carlos Díaz placed importance on the "reflection experience" as an integral aspect of the art game.
 This experience can pertain to a variety of cultural avenues, but it transcends the medium and its structure.